Updated: February 21, 2021 by Kristen Chapple

 Liver | Tuna | Raw Fish | Treats

 1. Liver – In Moderation

 Liver is actually very good for your cat, containing many of the vitamins and amino acids that they need to thrive.
 Also, liver is part of a cat’s natural diet in the wild, where they will catch and eat the whole animal, including muscle, liver, bone, skin, and all.
 But that is the key, in the wild, liver would form only a moderate portion of their diet.
-A diet that is too high in liver, as opposed to muscle meat, can be toxic, specifically causing vitamin A toxicity.
+According to Pet Food Sherpa, a diet that is too high in liver, as opposed to muscle meat, can be toxic, specifically causing vitamin A toxicity.
 Symptoms include deformed bones, bone growth on the elbows and spine, and osteoporosis.
-So, while it is good to include liver in your cat’s diet, don’t be tempted to pick up a bag of chicken livers at the local butcher for their bowl.
+So, while it is good to include liver in your cat or kittens diet, don’t be tempted to pick up a bag of chicken livers at the local butcher for their bowl.